Rural Tribal Health

 - Quality healthcare

-- Community infrastructure, such as safe roads and drinking water
+- Community infrastructure, such as reliable transportation, safe roads, and clean drinking water

 - Environmental health